Arpit-Babbar/Arpit-Babbar.github.io/publications.md

 ---
 ## Peer reviewed publications
 <ol reversed>
-<li> Arpit Babbar and Praveen Chandrashekar, "Lax-Wendroff Flux Reconstruction on adaptive curvilinear meshes with error based time stepping for hyperbolic conservation laws", accepted in Journal of Computational Physics. [<a href = "https://arxiv.org/abs/2402.11926">Arxiv</a>][<a href = "https://doi.org/10.1016/j.jcp.2024.113622">Journal</a>]</li>
+<li> Arpit Babbar and Praveen Chandrashekar, "Lax-Wendroff Flux Reconstruction on adaptive curvilinear meshes with error based time stepping for hyperbolic conservation laws", accepted in Journal of Computational Physics. [<a href = "https://arxiv.org/abs/2402.11926">Arxiv</a>], [<a href = "https://doi.org/10.1016/j.jcp.2024.113622">Journal</a>]</li>
 <li> Arpit Babbar and Praveen Chandrashekar, "Multi-derivative Runge-Kutta flux reconstruction for hyperbolic conservation laws", accepted in Communications on Applied Mathematics and Computation. [<a href = "https://arxiv.org/abs/2403.02141">Arxiv</a>]</li>
 <li> Arpit Babbar and Praveen Chandrashekar, "Generalized framework for admissibility preserving Lax-Wendroff Flux Reconstruction for hyperbolic conservation laws with source terms", Proceedings of International Conference on Spectral and High Order Methods (ICOSAHOM2023). [<a href = "https://arxiv.org/abs/2402.01442">Arxiv</a>]</li>
 <li> Arpit Babbar and Praveen Chandrashekar, "Lax-Wendroff Flux Reconstruction for advection-diffusion equations with error-based time stepping", Proceedings of International Conference on Spectral and High Order Methods (ICOSAHOM2023). [<a href = "https://arxiv.org/abs/2402.12669">Arxiv</a>]</li>